-All pupils must complete a School Leaving Form prior to their last day at School.
-These are obtained from their year Dean and require signature of parent/guardian before obtaining signature from all staff involved with that pupil.
+All Students must complete a School Leaving Form prior to their last day at School.
+These are obtained from their year Dean and require signature of parent/guardian before obtaining signature from all staff involved with that Student.

-Those pupils who are leaving at the end of year must return their form to the school office by the set date.
+Those Students who are leaving at the end of year must return their form to the school office by the set date.